A one-way ANOVA test for functional data with graphical interpretation: Graphical functional ANOVA

 We distinguish three different $p$-values attached to the rank envelope test.
 All the $p$-values are based on Monte Carlo testing principles.
 The conservative and liberal $p$-values are given as

 The $p$-value based on the extreme rank length ordering is given as

 According to \citet[Proposition 6.1]{MyllymakiEtal2017}, it holds that $p_- < p^{\text{erl}} \leq p_+$.

-Note here, that there still can appear some ties in between $\mathbf{R}_1$ and $\mathbf{R}_i, i=2, \ldots , s$.
-But since these ties are unlikely to happen, we define $p^{\text{erl}}$ as the conservative $p$-value.
-Alternatively the ties can be broken by randomization.
+Note here, that there still can appear some ties between $\mathbf{R}_1$ and $\mathbf{R}_i, i=2, \ldots , s$.
+However, since these ties are unlikely to happen, we define $p^{\text{erl}}$ as the conservative $p$-value.
+Alternatively these ties could be broken by randomization.